pecomyint/xrd-image-util/_sources/tutorials/getting_started.rst.txt

 A singular ``Scan`` object accomplishes a few different tasks.
 Firstly, it acts as an interface for the ``databroker.BlueskyRun`` class.
 Secondly, it provides easier access to 2D detector data with the ``Scan.raw_data`` attribute.
-Where the ``Scan`` class is unique, however, is that it provides users the ability to convert raw scan images into a 3D reciprocal space model with the ``Scan.grid_data`` function.
+Where the ``Scan`` class is true power lies, however, is that it provides users the ability to convert raw scan images into a 3D reciprocal space model with the ``Scan.grid_data`` function.
 The parameters for the reciprocal space mapping come from the Bluesky run. **In its current form, ``xrd-image-util`` is tailored for 4-circle setups at
 APS beamline 6-ID-B.** Here is the workflow for generating a 200-by-200-by-200 reciprocal space model of a scan: